-This report published by the National Whistleblower Center is in support of H.R.
+This supplemental report published in May 2019 by the National Whistleblower Center is in support of H.R.
 864, the Wildlife Conservation and Anti-Trafficking Act.
-Learn more about the bill here, and download the PDF of the report here.
+Learn more about the bill here, and download the PDF of the National Whistleblower Center’s September 2019 special report here.

 The Importance of Whistleblower Laws and Rewards for Combating Crime